Families of EgyptAir victims struggle to accept loss

 "I really hope the plane exploded, it doesn’t matter if they are in shreds, as long as they did not suffer for a long time,” one woman said.

-Chabna, an engineer in his late 20s, was in France for a wedding, Nesma Khatib, his friend and neighbor, said.
+Chabna, an engineer in his late 20s, was in France for a wedding, Nesma Khatib, his friend and neighbour, said.
 He had recently gotten engaged.

 "I never thought this could happen to someone I know," Khatib said.
 "I was just talking to him; I can't believe he's gone."